In Exercises 37–42, use the Standard Normal Table or technology t... | Channels for Pearson+

 1

-Identify the problem: You are tasked with finding the z-score that corresponds to a cumulative area (or percentile) of 0.1.
-This means that 10% of the data lies to the left of the z-score in a standard normal distribution.
+Identify the given information: The problem asks for the z-score corresponding to the 85th percentile (P85).
+This means that 85% of the data lies below this z-score in a standard normal distribution.

-Understand the relationship: The cumulative area represents the probability that a randomly selected value from the standard normal distribution is less than or equal to the z-score.
-The standard normal distribution has a mean of 0 and a standard deviation of 1.
+Understand the relationship between percentiles and cumulative probabilities: The 85th percentile corresponds to a cumulative probability of 0.85 in the standard normal distribution.

-Use the Standard Normal Table or technology: Locate the cumulative area of 0.1 in the Standard Normal Table.
-The table typically provides cumulative probabilities for z-scores.
-Alternatively, use statistical software or a calculator with an inverse normal function (e.g., invNorm in a TI calculator).
+Use the Standard Normal Table or technology: Locate the cumulative probability of 0.85 in the Standard Normal Table (or use statistical software or a calculator with a z-score function).
+The table or tool will provide the z-score corresponding to this cumulative probability.

-Interpret the result: The z-score corresponding to a cumulative area of 0.1 will be negative because the area is less than 0.5, indicating it is on the left side of the mean in the standard normal distribution.
+Interpret the z-score: The z-score represents the number of standard deviations the value is above or below the mean.
+Since the cumulative probability is greater than 0.5, the z-score will be positive, indicating it is above the mean.

-Verify your result: Double-check the z-score by plugging it back into the cumulative probability formula or using technology to ensure the cumulative area is approximately 0.1.
+Verify the result: Double-check the cumulative probability in the table or software to ensure the z-score corresponds to 0.85.
+This step ensures accuracy in your solution.

 Verified video answer for a similar problem: